We Tried It: Eating Jack-o-Lantern

 Can you eat a Jack-o-lantern?
 In a word, yes.
 It tastes OK (if a little bland without spices, condensed milk and a crust) and provides plenty of healthy nutrition.
 In fact, it's possible to eat nearly the entire Jack-o-lantern, with the possible exception of the stem and the stringy goop between the seeds.

-First, a few warnings and caveats: We survived our little test with our health intact, but legally we can't officially recommend eating Jack-o-lanterns because carved pumpkins can become contaminated with dangerous pathogens.
+First, a few caveats: We survived our little test with our health intact, but legally we can't officially recommend eating Jack-o-lanterns because carved pumpkins can become contaminated with dangerous pathogens.

 Also note that the name Jack-o-lantern may also refer to a poisonous bright orange mushroom that resembles a chanterelle.
 You definitely should NOT eat that Jack-o-lantern.

 1. Draw, Don't Carve

 The safest way to eat a Jack-o-lantern is to draw faces and other patterns on the outside of pumpkins with non-toxic markers or paints, instead of carving them.
 The pumpkin should last for weeks, and can be cooked and eaten after Halloween.